 A finely moulded zoomorphic Iron Age Luristan jar, with a tubular, beaked spout and a twisted, basket handle over its opening, dating to circa.
 9th-8th century BC.

 This jar features a deep, globular body, a flat base and flared lip.
 Its tubular spout extends horizontally from the rim, with an angled protrusion below.
-The spout was deliberately modelled to represent a stylised bird’s beak, typical of Iron Age Iranian pottery vessels.
-A small, curved volute terminal was modelled above the beaked spout, creating the impression of a crane’s profile, which is a boldly assertive style characteristic of Iranian terracotta vessels from the Early Iron Age.
+The spout was deliberately modelled to represent a stylised bird’s beak, typical of Iron Age Western Asiatic pottery vessels.
+A small, curved volute terminal was modelled above the beaked spout, creating the impression of a crane’s profile, which is a boldly assertive style characteristic of terracotta vessels from Western Asiatic Early Iron Age.

 Connecting the rim and the shoulder, is another moulded, looped handle, embellished with three small pellets, greatly resembling either a bull’s or an ibex’s face.